Loudoun County Volunteer Fire-EMS Rescue Training

 The EMT program is a 150+ hour course that teaches students all the knowledge and skills necessary to provide emergency medical care as a BLS (Basic Life Support) provider.
 Topics include anatomy and physiology, oxygen therapy, airway management, trauma and medical care, patient assessment, and others.
 Students complete a 10-hour clinical rotation during the class.
 Students will participate in a cognitive and psychomotor skills exam at the completion of the course.
 Students who successfully pass both the cognitive and psychomotor examinations will receive certifications from the Virginia Office of EMS and the National Registry of EMTs.
 This course is required for anyone who is an AIC (attendant in charge) on an ambulance.

-Emergency Medical Technician – Intermediate (EMT-I)
+Emergency Medical Technician – Advanced (EMT-A)

 Emergency Medical Technician – Paramedic (EMT-P)